yawnston/teapotstein/README.md

 ##### an OpenGL FPS where you shoot teapots at teapots and the teapots shoot teapots back at you

+## How to get this to run

+OpenGL, GLU and Freeglut are required
+**UNIX**: compile with `g++ main.cpp Camera.h Camera.cpp Hitbox.h -o teapotstein -lGL -lglut -lGLU` and run with `./teapotstein`
+**Windows**: this repo contains packages.config, add the source files to a VS project and compile with the NuGet packages

 ## Controls

 * WASD to move around